 Two important notes about painting phases:

 - The speed and time needed in each painting phase is reliant on the technical skill of the miniature painter.

 - Base coating takes less skill than the layering/highlight phase.

 A miniature painter aiming for a tabletop standard finish may spend more time base coating than layering or highlighting.
-Layering and highlighting need generally needs color blending of some sort (figure 1).
+Layering and highlighting generally needs color blending of some sort (figure 1).

-In contrast, a miniature painter who is looking for a high-quality finish will spend more time preparing the surface of their miniature.
+On the other hands, a miniature painter who is looking for a high-quality finish will spend more time preparing the surface of their miniature.
 They will also invest most of their time in the technical layering and highlight process (figure 2).

 In fact, base coating might be faster for the experienced painter.
 They will have the tools or knowledge to paint large surfaces efficiently.
 This allows a skilled painter to invest more in details with layering/highlights.

 But, for speed painting, remember you’re not looking for details.
 You want to see and paint big shapes!
-Remember your “eye” (see above in this article).
+Remember your ‘eye’ (see above in this article).